Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 A mosh pit had opened up like a subterranean sinkhole, as bodies swirled and convulsed within its confines.
 All the while, Tampa’s terrible tempest of true metallic savagery subjected us to the unquestionably finest in U.S. death metal.

-Much like a chainsaw that has gotten loose from its handler, the trio were constantly a’ buzz with a flurry of aural fury.
+Much like a chainsaw that has gotten loose from its handler, the trio was constantly a’ buzz with a flurry of aural fury.
 Riff after riff, rhythmic pulses one after another, pulverizing drum kit renderings, it all merged into a singular weapon of mass destruction and we were its willing casualties.

 Yes, all in all, the first-ever Heavy Mountain Music & Beer Festival in Asheville, North Carolina was an overwhelming success, in my opinion.
 Great bands and equally great times, what more could one ask for?
 Let’s keep our collective fingers crossed that this is only the beginning…